Zain-Ashfaq/tech241-aws/README.md

 key - Pair. aws creates one for you, keeps pub key and makes you download the private key
 ![alt text](./images/making-a-key-pair.jpg)

+# what is dev ops

+DevOps is a set of practices that combines software development and operations to improve collaboration, efficiency, and quality in the software development lifecycle.
+It emphasizes automation, continuous integration and delivery, infrastructure as code, automated testing, and monitoring.

 # Create a VM

 ## Choose region